Tribal knowledge: Risks, benefits, and what to do about it

 Your oldest employees have likely learned a lot on the job, but there’s no reason for new hires to go through that same trial-and-error process.
 Ask veteran employees to help create onboarding materials.
 In doing so, you are able to document their tribal knowledge which will help new hires perform to their full potential faster.

 Help all employees perform better

-The worst thing about tribal knowledge is how it spreads: unpredictably and inconsistently.
-Because it is unwritten, tribal knowledge is shared within a company largely by word of mouth—it will never reach some employees.
-What’s more, not all tribal knowledge is good: The information that does get spread might include Incorrect practices, shortcuts, and the like.
+The worst thing about tribal knowledge is how it spreads unpredictably and inconsistently.
+Because it is unwritten, tribal knowledge is shared within a company largely by word of mouth, meaning it will never reach some employees.
+What’s more, not all tribal knowledge is good.
+The information that does get spread might include incorrect practices, shortcuts, and the like.

 If you retain your employees’ tribal knowledge, however, you can sift the good from the bad.
-From there, you can share improved techniques and practices with the entire company to help all employees perform better.
+From there, you can share improved techniques and practices with the entire team or organization to help all employees perform better.

 How to capture tribal knowledge

 Now that you know the benefits of retaining tribal knowledge, it’s time to put it into practice.
 So how do you actually capture tribal knowledge?
 There’s no one right answer, rather a number of strategies you can use to capture as much tribal knowledge as possible.
 These strategies include:

 Nobody knows a job better than the people working it.
 This might seem obvious, but too often managers and other higher-ups put together onboarding materials and other company documentation without consulting their employees.